dsdanielpark/Gemini-API/README.md

 > **Warning** Cookies can change quickly.
 Don't reopen the same session or repeat prompts too often; they'll expire faster.

 1. Go to https://gemini.google.com/ and wait for it to load.
-2. *(Recommended)* Use a Chrome Extension to export cookies.
-While on the gemini website, export cookies using a Chrome extension.
+2. *(Recommended)* While on the gemini website, export cookies using a Chrome extension.
 If using [ExportThisCookies](https://chromewebstore.google.com/detail/exportthiscookie/dannllckdimllhkiplchkcaoheibealk) extension, open the downloaded txt file and copy its contents exactly as they are.
-It already be in dictionary formated cookies.
 3. Or, press F12 → Network → Send prompt to webui gemini → Click post address starting with "https://gemini.google.com/_/BardChatUi/data/assistant.lamda.BardFrontendService/StreamGenerate" → Copy cookies → Format as a dictionary manually.
 Refer to this [image](assets/netrwork.pdf).
 <br>

 ## Usage
 After changed Bard to Gemini, multiple cookies, *often updated*, are needed based on region or Google account.
 Thus, automatic cookie renewal logic is crucial.
 ### Initialization
-You must appropriately set the `cookies_dict` parameter to `Gemini` class. *Needed cookie values may vary by country/region/account.* When using the auto_cookies argument to automatically collect cookies, keep the [Gemini web page](https://gemini.google.com/) opened that receives Gemini's response open in your web browser.<br>
+You must appropriately set the `cookies_dict` parameter to `Gemini` class.
+When using the `auto_cookies` argument to automatically collect cookies, keep the [Gemini web page](https://gemini.google.com/) opened that receives Gemini's response open in your web browser.<br>

 ```python
 from gemini import Gemini